Translational-Biophotonics-Laboratory/octvision3d/README.md

 ### Additional Info

-For more detailed information on training and inference, it is HIGHLY recommended you read the nnUNet documentation:
+For more detailed information on nnUNet preprocessing, training, and inference, it is HIGHLY recommended you read the nnUNet documentation:
 >- [Installation instructions](documentation/installation_instructions.md)
 >- [Dataset conversion](documentation/dataset_format.md)
 >- [Usage instructions](documentation/how_to_use_nnunet.md)